ravicho/U200_to_F1/README.md

     And that's all you need to modify in your application to port to F1.

-    You can execute `make build` that will build the host, kernel, and finally create the xclbin.
+    You can execute the following command to build the host, kernel, and finally create the xclbin.
+    ```
+    export PLATFORM_REPO_PATHS=/home/centos/src/project_data/aws-fpga/Vitis/aws_platform
+    make build
+    ```
     Next, you will need to create `awsxclbin` that can be loaded on F1 instance.

 4. Run the following script to generate `awsxclbin`